 Aikido and Battodo

 Batto Do is a Japanese method of swordsmanship where the sword is drawn and cuts are made in a single motion.
 Batto practitioners typically have at least two swords, one of which is not sharpened (an “Iato”) and is used for forms practice (“kata”) and one of which is sharpened (“shinken”) and is used for cutting practice (“tameshigiri”).
 Iaido is the art of sword drawing and is just part of the Battodo system.
 There are many styles or “Ryu” of Japanese swordsmanship.
-Toyama Ryu and Nakamura Ryu dojos can be found around the U. S. At our Spotsylvania main dojo, Aikido in Fredericksburg hosts a local Nakamura Ryu Battodo Study Group that is affiliated with the Capital Area Budokai.
+Toyama Ryu and Nakamura Ryu dojos can be found around the U. S. At our Spotsylvania main dojo, Aikido in Fredericksburg has hosted a local Nakamura Ryu Battodo Study Group that is affiliated with the Capital Area Budokai.
 Self-defense with a sword has lethal consequences.
 Aikido practices non-violent conflict resolution.
 In Aikido practice the wooden sword (“bokken”) is used as a practice tool.

 Aikido and Boxing

 Boxing is an Olympic sport in which two combatants fight each other using punching strikes for competition and entertainment.
 Boxing dates back to Greek and Roman times.
 There are several ways to win a Boxing match: a technical knock-out (“TKO”) where one of the combatants is unable to complete the match, a knock-out (“KO”), a disqualification, or an ending decision by the referee.
 Boxing is a sport focused on injuring your opponent to the point of collapse or incapacitation.
 Aikido is not a sport and its goal is to avoid serious injury to both you and your assailant.